Tosyn/ePoll/README.md

 # ePoll
-Sample Polling System written in Erlang
+Sample Polling System written in Erlang - using chicagoboss framework